eNMS-automation/eNMS/docs/source/automation/servicetypes/scrapli_command.md

-The Scrapli Commands service works similar to Netmiko Validation; but it allows one or multiple commands to be sent to the device via Scrapli library, and it allows for the validation of the returned result.
+The Scrapli Commands service works similar to Netmiko Commands; but it allows one or multiple commands to be sent to the device via Scrapli library, and it allows for the validation of the returned result.